-The most famous types of Ceylon tea are black, white, green, and oolong, all of which surprisingly come from the same plant — Camellia Sinensis — but are different because of the way they are processed differently.
+The most famous types of Ceylon tea are black, white, green, and oolong, all of which surprisingly comes from the same plant — Camellia Sinensis — but are different because of the way they are processed differently.

 - Ceylon black tea: One of the most popular types of Sri Lankan tea.
 The reason for its popularity is its strong citrus aroma.
 Different estates in Sri Lanka located at different altitudes bring that distinct taste and aroma to this black tea.

 - Ceylon white tea: Also known as ‘Silver Tips’ is a premium tea in its category.
 It’s quite costly in comparison to the other verities of teas.
 The reason behind it is that it is grown, harvested, and rolled by hand.
 For white tea, only the buds are plucked, that too very delicately at dawn.
-These tea buds are not fermented and are exclusively hand rolled.
+These tea buds are not fermented and are exclusively hand-rolled.
 It is different in taste as it is very delicate and light with a touch of pine and honey and has a golden coppery infusion.
 It’s mostly grown in Nuwara Eliya near Adam’s Peak and at the Handunugoda Tea Estate near Galle in the south of Sri Lanka.

 Ceylon tea can also be classified based on the geographical location of its estate, viz. low-grown, medium-grown, and high-grown based on the altitudes of the plantation.
-The different location gives a unique flavor to the tea which belongs to it.
+The different location gives a unique flavour to the tea which belongs to it.

 |Region||Type of Tea||Elevation and Conditions||Quality|

-|Up-country or High-grown Teas||
+|Up-country or high-grown Teas||

 ||From 4000 feet and above – Low temperature, Monsoon rains||